 Education and Experience:

-- Demonstrated ability to organize multiple tasks and prioritize activities appropriately as well as to make decisions to utilize time and resources most effectively
+- Demonstrated ability to organize diverse tasks and appropriately manage time and resources to achieve multiple objectives.

 The Federation for the Humanities and Social Sciences offers a competitive salary and an excellent benefits package.

-To apply, send a résumé and cover letter stating salary expectations to firstname.lastname@example.org by June 17, 2016
+To apply, send a résumé and cover letter, including salary expectations, to firstname.lastname@example.org by 5:00 pm on July 26, 2017.

 No phone calls please.
 Only those selected for an interview will be contacted.

-The Federation for the Humanities and Social Sciences respects, appreciates and encourages diversity.
+The Canadian Federation for the Humanities and Social Sciences respects appreciates and encourages diversity.
 Applications from all qualified individuals are encouraged.